matthewmueller/ppi/Readme.md

 - screenshot
 - screenshot from retina computer
+- screenshot from ipad 3
 - photo from camera (leica)
 - iphone 4 photo
 - iphone 5s photo
+- iphone 5s screenshot
 - samsung s3
 - ipad 3
-- old internet photo that lacks exif
+- old internet photo

 To test a photo from your device simply add it to `test/images`, run the tests with `make test`, then inspect the exif data inside `test/exif`.
 Hopefully there will be enough data to determine the PPI.